andypoly/Unity-Shader-Graph-Custom-Functions/README.md

 You can sample Depth, Color and Normal if you have them enabled (Set the requirements in your FullScreenPassRendererFeature).
 Pass Screen Position into your custom function node from the graph.

 SHADERGRAPH_SAMPLE_SCENE_DEPTH(uv);
-But the depth is different under different graphics APIs so you should check out common.hlsl to handle it.
+But the depth is different under different graphics APIs so you should check out common.hlsl to handle it!
+An orthographic Camera just needs z values flipping #if defined(UNITY_REVERSED_Z)  A normal camera should convert depth to 'LinearEyeDepth'.

-SHADERGRAPH_SAMPLE_SCENE_COLOR(uv); But this is actually quite broken.
-Currently it will only work if you have a Scene Color Node used in your graph.
+SHADERGRAPH_SAMPLE_SCENE_COLOR(uv); But this is actually quite broken!
+Currently it will only work if you have a Scene Color Node used in your graph!

 SHADERGRAPH_SAMPLE_SCENE_NORMAL(uv);